department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 <br>

-### What should i do if I develop a new (secondary) disability that's linked to a service-connected disability I already have?
+### What should I do if I develop a new (secondary) disability that's linked to a service-connected disability I already have?

 You can file a secondary claim to get more disability benefits for the secondary disability.